Death On High Seas Act

 DOHSA claims and Jones Act wrongful death claims lawyer.
 Experienced in handling Million Dollar Maritime Death Claims.
 Alaska, Washington and Oregon Maritime Death claims admiralty attorney.
 Always on the side of the crewman’s family - call toll free 1-800- 621-1091.

-Maritime lawyer James Beard handles maritime wrongful death claims with compassion and understanding for surviving family members of crewmen lost working at sea.
-Beard is experienced in getting fair compensation for families under the Death On the High Seas Act.
+Maritime lawyer James Beard and his partners at Johnson Beard & Trueb PC handle maritime wrongful death claims with compassion and understanding for surviving family members of crewmen lost working at sea.
+They are experienced in getting fair compensation for families under the Death On the High Seas Act.

 The sea is unforgiving, and negligence and unseaworthiness can lead to tragic and needless deaths of crewmen and passengers.
 When a wrongful death occurs at sea, it is important to get legal advice from an experienced maritime lawyer as soon as possible.
 A thorough and complete investigation should be undertaken by a maritime lawyer experienced in Death On the High Seas Act.

 Don’t trust the insurance companies to protect your rights and treat you and your family fairly.
-Don’t guess about your right to benefits; ask Beard for an independent evaluation of your claim.
+Don’t guess about your right to benefits; ask Johnson Beard & Trueb PC for an independent evaluation of your claim.

 The Death On the High Seas Act, 46 USC 761-768, is a Federal law that governs almost all deaths that occur on the high seas.
 If you have lost a family member in a tragedy at sea, it is important to obtain legal advice from a lawyer experienced in handling maritime death claims.
 What damages are recoverable vary from case to case and depend upon multiple factors relating to the deceased, such as his marital status, age, whether or not he left surviving children, wage earning capacity, location of the accident, and the facts of the accident.
 The Death On the High Seas Act is restrictive in that it allows for recovery of only pecuniary damages, such as loss of economic support and services.